 surface winds are much more complex than interactions

-yet far simpler than interactions between birds in a flock.
+yet grains of sand interact far more simply than birds in a

 In a flock of starlings, the behavior of the flock emerges from the desire of the individual birds to avoid collisions while staying close to neighbors.
 Positive feedback occurs because the behavior of each bird affects its neighbors and vice versa.
 Craig Reynolds' boids simulations show similar behavior.
 Two researchers have proposed possible relationships between boid-like swarming behavior and aspects of multicellular organisms.
 See Boids Model Applied to Cell Segregation and J. Rothermich's masters thesis

 Flocks of starlings involve hundreds, perhaps thousands, of birds.
-But you can observe clear flocking behavior from a couple of dozen starlings.
-Even the largest flocks -- reportedly 5000 birds or so -- are many orders of magnitude less numerous than the elements involved in hurricanes or sand dunes.
+But you can observe clear flocking behavior from a couple of dozen starlings or four or five pelicans.
+Even the largest flocks of starlings -- reportedly 5000 birds or so -- are many orders of magnitude less numerous than the elements involved in hurricanes or sand dunes.
 There are billions of sand grains in just the top millimeter of a large sand dune and orders of magnitude more air and water molecules in a hurricane than grains of sand in the Sahara.
 Yet the interactions between just two birds is incomparably more complex than interactions between two sand grains or air molecules.

 Termite mounds appear to be constructed by "intelligent" cooperation.
 The sometimes elaborate galleries and chimneys control air flow to manage temperature and humidity inside the nest.
 But individual termites have no more notion of how to build a nest than a starling does of how to lead a flock.
 Individual termites cannot even perceive the overall shape of a nest (the workers are blind) let alone direct its "design."